Editor’s note: This guide was originally posted Sept. 18, 2019. It has been updated.

 Besides elections in Virginia on Nov.
 5, there are also a limited number of local races in parts of Maryland.

-Rockville is trying out the area’s first election in which all voters who are registered by Sept.
-20 automatically receive a ballot in the mail for mayor and council.
-Ballots are scheduled to be mailed out by Oct.
-11, and completed ballots must be received by 8 p.m. on Election Day in order to count.
+Rockville is trying out the area’s first election by mail.
+Fifteen candidates are on the ballot for mayor and four city council seats.
+Incumbent Mayor Bridget Donnell Newton faces a challenge from city council member Virginia Onley.
+Completed ballots must be received by 8 p.m. on Election Day in order to count.

-In Greenbelt, any absentee ballots must be submitted by 6 p.m. on Election Day, although polls are open until 8 p.m.
+In Greenbelt, city council seats are up for grabs.
+Any absentee ballots must be submitted by 6 p.m. on Election Day, although polls are open until 8 p.m.

 Key Virginia House of Delegates races